Heaven is where many want to go and want to know where it is. According to the Bible, there are three heavens, each with a reason and a role.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Heaven – Does it exist?
+Please use the Social Network links just below to share this information from The Explanation, Heaven – Does it exist?
 Yes, in Fact, There are Three Heavens